ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

     HOST: <tips-view-host>
 ~~~~

-The POST body have the following form, where providing the version
+The POST body has the following form, where providing the version
 tag of the resource the client already has is optional:

 ~~~~